uniconstructor/demandbaselabs/FormConnector/README.md

 This will show a table below the form with all fields in the company profile each time a new data set is parsed.

 ##Styling the Company Autocomplete Menu
 You can customize the look and feel of the Company Autocomplete menu using CSS rules.
 The Company Autocomplete menu has custom IDs and follows the styling instructions found in the official jQuery UI Theming documentation.

+To change the contents of the each autocomplete entry or the placeholder text, see: `autocompleteLabel` and `autocompletePlaceholder` in [Advanced Options](https://github.com/demandbaselabs/demandbaselabs/blob/master/FormConnector/README.md#advanced-options).

 ###Sample CSS Rules
 Some form systems will have CSS rules that override the styles of the autocomplete menu.
 The most common example is the alignment of items in an unordered list.